All Episodes

 They want you to love them.

-The dirty little secret here, the left in this country is at war with blue-collar Americans, and blue-collar Americans don't even know it.
+The dirty little secret here: the left in this country is at war with blue-collar Americans, and blue-collar Americans don't even know it.

-You look at oil, coal, automobiles, construction.
+You look at oil, coal, automobiles, and construction.

-who do they think the customers of Walmart are?
+You look at Walmart, who do they think the customers of Walmart are?

 And they're trying to destroy that.